6 Tough Lessons I Learned While Studying in USA as an F1 Student

-So I was now a RA.
-My prof put me on a project which he was just starting up, which needed a grant to become a fully funded one.
+So I was now an RA.
+My prof put me on a project which he was starting up, which needed the grant to become a fully funded one.
 I had a year of funding to get results and bag grants.
 I was game for the challenge.

-I also had a really really strict professor for one of my subjects who made learning very stressful.
+I also had a rigorous professor for one of my subjects who made learning very stressful.

 He gave me poor grades on our first midterm and advised me to drop his class.

 I promised to buck up.
-The first semester saw me taking 3 courses (one of them I had touched upon in undergrad) and research work.
-Seemed manageable.
+The first semester saw me taking three courses (one of them I had touched upon in undergrad) and research work.
+It seemed manageable.
 That was when reality struck.

 I for one, was never a very organized person back in undergrad.
 Then again, most of us are not, as we have one final examination we study for, and that counts for 100% of your grade.
 Then theres the chilled out engineering hostel life attitude that followed me to the US.
 I was aware of it, but shaking it off my back was going to take work and effort, which I was short of at that time.

 The class which I was struggling in was linked to another class I was taking.
-To put it simply, I had to drop both of them, something my department did not allow.
+To put it, I had to drop both of the courses, something my department did not allow.

-I had to cope with a subject which my prospects of even a pass was bleak, and deal with two other courses side by side.
-Then to make matters worse, I fell Ill with fever on the day of the midterm of course no 2, not a hard one like course no 1, but my feverish brain did not let me answer well and I flunked it.
+I had to cope with a course, where the chance to get Passing grade was bleak, and deal with two other courses side by side.
+Then to make matters worse, I fell Ill with fever on the day of the midterm, of course, no 2, not a hard one like course no 1, but my feverish brain did not let me answer well, and I flunked it.

-To add to that, my research work was going bad, I did not have time to work in the lab due to me having to play catch up in my coursework and I didn’t have the easiest of projects.
-It had an outcome that was just not practical with any methodology I came up with.
+Also, my research work was going wrong, I did not have time to work in the lab due to me having to play catch up in my coursework, and I didn’t have the easiest of projects.
+It had an outcome that was just not practical with any methodology I came up.

 We were behind on time too.
 I started wondering whether